 The bottom line is that before choosing a moisturizer, you should figure out what you want it to do and what type of skin you have.
 After you've determined those things, all that's left to do is test various products until you find the one that works best for you.

-If you'd like to know more about moisturizers and how they work with your skin, follow the links on the next page.
+If you'd like to know more about moisturizers and how they work with your skin, follow the links below.